Educating Christians about racial justice is one of the most important tasks in the life of the white American church.

 As Jim Wallis has argued, racism and white privilege is America’s “original sin” whose legacy continues to devastate society today.

-As Ibram X. Kendi has shown, U.S. Christians have contributed and propagated anti-black ideas in order to defend the nation’s discriminatory policies and rationalize the inequities separating white and black citizens.
+As Ibram X. Kendi has shown, American Christians have contributed and propagated anti-Black ideas in order to defend the nation’s discriminatory policies and rationalize the inequities separating white and black citizens.

-As Jemar Tisby has shown, the majority of the U.S. church historically has been complicit with racism from slavery and segregation up to the present day.
+As Jemar Tisby has shown, the majority of the American church historically has been complicit with racism from slavery and segregation up to the present day.

-As a result, Christian education about racial justice is also hard because it forces us to turn a critical lens on ourselves – our history, teachings and practices – both in the past and present.
+As a result, Christian education about racial justice is hard because it forces us to turn a critical lens on ourselves — our history, our teachings, and our practices — both in the past and present.

 Some pastors have told me that conversations about race were more contentious and difficult in their mostly white congregations than conversations about gender identity and sexual orientation.

-I know of one faith leader whose recent resignation was in part precipitated by the leader’s insistence on talking about and supporting the Black Lives Matter movement.
+I know of one faith leader whose recent resignation was in part precipitated by their insistence on talking about and supporting the Black Lives Matter movement.

 The question I hear behind that question is this: “How can faith leaders address racism honestly when most congregants desperately want to see themselves as not racist?”

-In our society, there are wide gaps separating white and black (and other people of color) in income and accumulated wealth, health outcomes, incarceration rates, school achievement, maternal and infant mortality and so on – even after researchers control for income and education.
+In our society, there are wide gaps separating white and black (and other people of color) in income and accumulated wealth, health outcomes, incarceration rates, school achievement, maternal and infant mortality, etc. — even after researchers control for income and education.

-A wealth of scholarship and reporting demonstrates how our government and institutional policies have created and upheld these disparities.
+There is a wealth of scholarship and reporting that demonstrate how our government and institutional policies have created and upheld these disparities.
 In light of this, the claim of “not racist” is simply a mask for continuing racism.